ezraroi/Human-AI-Collab/output/concepts.md

 - Maintains **productive epistemic tension.**
 - Protects germane load by offloading only lower-level retrieval/storage (extraneous load), never the processing of symbolic meaning (Alpha-Function)
 - Ensures that transformation occurs without collapse of self-authorship or symbolic integrity.
-- Acts as the **conscious counterpart of the Destiny Drive** — keeping the human aligned with the idiom of their thinking.
+- Acts as the conscious protective stance that keeps the human aligned with their idiom as Destiny Drive becomes phenomenologically articulated.

 This stance is **necessary but not sufficient** for transformation: it enables Reflective Prompting, External Alpha-Function, and the Journal to function as designed.
 ## Mechanisms